mindersec/minder/docs/docs/run_minder_server/installing_minder.md

     - **minder-cli:** A client for command-line interactions.
     - **minder-server:** A client for server-side operations.
 3) Identity Provider Linkage: Connect your chosen Identity Provider (e.g., GitHub, Google) to Keycloak.
 To facilitate this process, you may use the initialization script available at [Minder Identity Initialization Script](https://github.com/stacklok/minder/blob/main/identity/scripts/initialize.sh).
-4) OAuth2 Application: For GitHub integration, you will need to create a GitHub OAuth2 application to link user identities in Keycloak.

 ## Postgres Installation
 Minder requires a dedicated Postgres database to store its operational data.
 The database must have a dedicated user with the necessary privileges and credentials.